Daniel-KM/Omeka-S-module-Next/README.md

 for example the page "About" or "Privacy".
 Of course, the page is a standard page and can be more complex with multiple blocks.
 May be fun.
 This is an equivalent for the [shortcode as a page] in Omeka classic too.
+This block is now managed by module [Block Plus].

 #### Direct links in user bar